commercialhaskell/stack/doc/README.md

 - The `stack build` command will build the template project and create an executable named `my-project-exe` (on Windows, `my-project-exe.exe`).
 First, if necessary, Stack will download a version of GHC in an isolated location.
-  That won't interfere with other GHC instalations on your system.
+  That won't interfere with other GHC installations on your system.
 - The `stack exec my-project-exe` command will run (execute) the built executable, in Stack's environment.